mhvue/googleBooks/README.md

 ## To Do:
-* More CSS to style application more
+* More CSS to style application.
-* Delete button not working correctly; it seems to delete 1st listed book.
-Need to debug.
 * Add form validation